 I think the issue is propriety.
 “You guys” is idiomatic and colloquial.
 It’s meant to be used in contexts of familiarity–among friends when both the speaker and the friends are between 14 and 24.
 “You guys” is not an appropriate appellation for your grandparents.

 Let me offer my revision to the following announcement made by a 20-something to a multi-gendered, multi-generational gathering who naturally says:

 Hey you guys.
 I just wanted to let you guys know that we are having a potluck next week Thursday.
 So you guys get to chose what you wanna bring: a salad or a dessert.
 Hope to see you guys there.

 Consider saying it this way:

 Hello.
-I just wanted to let you know that we are having a potluck next week Thursday.
-So you get to chose what you wanna bring: a salad or a dessert.
+I wanted you to know that we are having a potluck next week Thursday.
+You may chose what you would like to bring: a salad or a dessert.
 Hope to see you there.

 This is a small thing, and I wasn’t going to mention it until I realized that it’s not just me.
 That the Dean of St. George’s Chapel is similarly irked, emboldened me to speak out on this irritant.